Michaelangel007/fuck_you_keurig_2.0/README.md

 Greed corrupts everything.

-*sigh*
+*sigh.*

-When you use an non-"authorized" K-cup ...
+When you (attempt to) use an non-"authorized" K-cup ...

  ![Non-authorized](0_choc_cup.jpg?raw=true)

-... you get this shenanigans "Oops" message.
+... you get this shenanigans "Oops!" message:

  ![Oops shenanigans](1_problem_oops.jpg?raw=true)

 # = Solutions =

-There are 3 solutions:
+There are 3 possible solutions:

 1. Permanent (Hard modification),
 2. Temporary (Soft modification), or